dncgst/openscience_course/README.md

 #### swirl modules

 [swirl](https://swirlstats.com/) is an interactive learning environment for the R programming language.
-The are ... swirl modules (week .. to 12), to be submitted by email.
+There are 15 swirl modules to be submitted by email.
 The swirl modules are optional and will not count toward your final grade, but it is highly recommended to complete them.

 #### Final exercise